erizet/SignalA/readme.md

 ##Description##
 SignalA is a [SignalR][sr]-client for Android.
 It's implemented as a Android-library.
 At this moment is long polling the only implemented transport.
 Long polling is a separate library.
-Http-requests in the Long polling library is using [Android-query][aq].
+Http-requests in the Long polling library is using [basic-http-client][bhc].

 ##How to use?##